Bobath Concept

 Skilled handling by MNC therapists helps each individual tune into their own movements and develop improved balance and coordination.
 This has a positive effect on the central nervous systems (brain and spinal cord) organisation resulting in functional activities being easier and less effortful.

-Research over 25 years has found that the brain has an amazing capacity to reorganise and relearn movements lost after brain injury.
+Research over more than half a century has found that the brain has an amazing capacity to reorganise and relearn movements lost after brain injury.
 As Bobath therapists we aim to direct this learning to ensure the best possible recovery is made by each person.

 Bobath Concept at MNC

-At MNC we treat people of all ages and varying levels of function.
+At MNC we treat adults of all ages and varying levels of function.
 We have found that even people with longstanding neurological deficits show potential to make significant changes in functional movement.